apyron∞ - Class-leading Performance: Automatically

 3D confocal Raman image of the emulsion.
 Green: Alkane; Blue: Water; Yellow: CCl4 + Oil.
 (Image parameters: 200 x 200 x 20 pixels, 100 x 100 x 10 µm³ scan range, 0.06 s integration time per spectrum, 532 nm excitation wavelength.)
 Zoom-in image with high spectral resolution.
 (Image parameters: 100 x 100 pixels, 10 x 10 µm², 0.08 s integration time per spectrum, UHTS 600 spectrometer, 1800 g/mm grating.)
 Due to the high spectral resolution of the spectroscopic system the bands of the CCl4 peak at 460 cm-1 can be clearly resolved at room temperature.

-White-light microscopy and color-coded Raman Image overlay of a squashed banana pulp sample
+Overlaid white-light and Raman images of squashed banana pulp

 The Raman image was acquired with an apyron attached to the 600 mm focal length UHTS 600 spectrometer system (grating: 300 g/mm) to provide the highest spectral performance.
-Red: beta-Carotene-rich areas, Green: Starch, Blue: Water
+Raman analysis identified carotenoids (red), starch (green) and water (blue) as the most prominent ingredients.

 Award Winning Microscope